-Outdoor Kitchens for Small Spaces
+Outdoor Kitchen for a Small Space

 Although compact spaces are no stranger to our outdoor kitchen designers, outdoor living design supervisor Erin Hopson admitted some challenge with this one.
 The homeowners — by all accounts, a “really great older couple who were a delight!” — wanted a space to entertain close loved ones once or twice a week.
 Easy, right?
 Throw in a very tight fit and butt the design up against the house, shrink the budget, then stir generously for 10–12 minutes over medium heat.
 Pepper to taste for a project that’s more than meets the eye.